 July 30th, The History of Urban Agriculture and Racism in Detroit:

 Gain a clear and accurate historical overview of how race relations in Detroit impacted land acquisition and food systems.
 Highlight and uplift historical Black/African American voices regarding lived experiences in relation to race, land, and food within Detroit.

 August 27th, Present-Day Food Sovereignty and Equitable Food Access in Detroit:

-Learn about Detroiters and Detroit based organizations doing urban agricultural work to strengthen food access and food sovereignty.
+Learn about Detroit based organizations doing urban agricultural work to strengthen food access and food sovereignty.
 Examine social, economic, and political barriers to land ownership and equitable food access.

 September 24th, Envisioning the Future of Food and Farming in Detroit:

 Articulate action items that can support the work of grassroots organizations within Detroit tackling the issues of food, land, and racial equity.
 Envision what needs to change, grow, or "be weeded out" to bring forth food sovereignty in Detroit.